Terms of Reference

 Nominations should be submitted to the Office of the Vice-President (Research) no later than March 1st.
 Unsuccessful nominees will be automatically reconsidered for one additional year.
 Nominators will be given the opportunity to update their nominations for those being reconsidered.

 A selection committee, normally composed of seven members, shall be established and chaired by the Vice-President (Research).
-The mandate of this committee is to review nominations and applications, and to make recommendations to the President.
+The mandate of this committee is to review nominations and to make recommendations to the President.

 Nominees will be adjudicated based upon the following criteria: